Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+Targeting arrows are now available in the battlefield display:

+The visuals for targeting arrows has been improved and looks better, with an adaptation of the arrow drawing code from MAGE.
+Thanks to the MAGE team for permission for the adaptation.

+The new sound system:

+All sounds use the event bus model now and are not called directly.
+Two new sounds to the list of sounds supported by Forge, Blocker Assigned and Token Created.

+The new Vanguard mode:

+We now have a Vanguard mode implemented.
+This is a work in progress.
+The older match layout files are incompatible with the new Vanguard mode.
+The original match_default.xml, match_preferred.xml and the match_preferred.xml saved to a different name files need to be deleted and can no longer be used.
+You can keep your editor_preferred.xml file.
+But you will have to setup your match view panels using the new match_default.xml file.

 The new Archenemy mode:

 Schemes have been added to the Archenemy mode.
 This is a work in progress and there may be a bug or two for us to find.